Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Simulations

-\textbf{Recommendation.} To conclude, we recommend to use the Bonferroni-adjusted permutation test due to a quite accurate FWER control and comparable power to other methods.
+\textbf{Recommendation.} To conclude, we recommend to use the Bonferroni-adjusted permutation test for small sample sizes and few hypotheses due to a quite accurate FWER control and comparable power to other methods.
 The simulations indicate that the choice of the variance estimator has no big impact on the permutation tests decision.
+All methods are expected to perform similarly well for larger sample sizes regarding the FWER control.
+However, if the number of tests increase, the Bonferroni adjustment may lead to conservative test results.
+This observation is not suprising and refers to the well-known disadvantages of the Bonferroni-correction.
+In order to ensure more powerful test decisions, we recommend to use the bootstrap MCTPs with bootstrap variance estimator in the case of many hypotheses and large sample sizes.